Policy and Procedure Name:

 employers can certify, reject, or clarify their certification.

-No later than 28 calendar days after BWC received notice of the claim
+later than 28 calendar days after BWC received notice of the claim and provided

 b.
 No

-more than 28 calendar days after the receipt of the report for a medical
+more than 28 calendar days after receiving the report for a medical examination

-Description of the condition or conditions for which the claim is being
+of the condition or conditions for which the claim is being allowed, and parts

 b.
 Basis